dijasila/GPAW/doc/documentation/pdos/pdos.rst

             w_max.append(w[i])

     w_max = np.asarray(w_max)

-Few comments about the above script-
+Few comments about the above script.
 There are 51 basis functions in the calculations and the total density of state (DOS) is calculated by projecting the DOS on all the orbitals.